 At the beginning of the survey, you can use them as a screening question.
 The ones who are not relevant to be part of your survey can be identified.
 Businesses could also use it to divide respondents based on different outcomes.
 It will help boost the overall quality of the data.

 Dichotomous questions do not allow the respondents to share their opinions freely.
 It restricts them to two answers.
 When asked about customers’ experience with your product, dichotomous questions will limit the answers to good or bad.
-They will not be able to provide their opinions, nor would they have any other detail.
+They will not be able to provide their opinions, nor will they have any other details.

 If the survey results do not help you find the genuine emotions of your customers, then you aren’t collecting the correct feedback.

 Let us look at some alternatives to dichotomous questions.

 A popular rating scale, you can use the Likert scale as a matrix rating scale instead of dichotomous questions.
 The respondents can rate different parameters of their experience by giving them questions.